 Even though the keycaps are made of plastic, they are quite solid and quality and they are not very loud.

-What we also didn’t like is the non-detachable USB cable which is very thick so it requires careful cable management since it can be easily damaged.
+What I also didn’t like is the non-detachable USB cable which is very thick so it requires careful cable management since it can be easily damaged.

 Additionally, there is no padding, so the keyboard is prone to attracting dust and it’s not easy to keep it clean.